platformatic/platformatic/docs/guides/applications-with-stackables.md

 }
 ```

-Note that we __must__ specify both the `$schema` property and `module`.
+Note that we __must__ specify both the `$schema` property and `extends`.
-Module can also be any modules published on npm and installed via your package manager.
+The module specified with `extends` can also be any modules published on npm and installed via your package manager.

 :::note
-The `module` is the name of the module we are actually "stacking" on top of.
+`extends` is the name of the module we are actually "stacking" (extending) on top of.
+The property `module` can also be used, but it is deprecated.
+In both cases, be sure that the property is allowed in the stackable schema (in this example in `foo.schema`)
 :::

 ## Building your own CLI